-The inner rails can now be attached to the appliance chassis and the outer rails to the rack.
+Attach the inner rails to the appliance chassis and the outer rails to the rack.

 When you are ready to install the appliance in the rack, you might need a lifting device.
 Alternatively, use 2 - 4 individuals to place the appliance in position and begin inserting it into the rack rails.